 The RJ Shield tournament is the perfect first tournament for junior chess players to come and have some fun playing chess and test out your new skills.
 The emphasis is very much on enjoying the game, but you will get to meet lots of like-minded players and learn plenty along the way!

 The tournament is aimed at junior players of varying levels of experience as well as stretching the top players who are training for State or National Championships.
 Our expert chess coaches are on hand to help with advice and support for everyone.

-It happens on the last Sunday of every month from 1pm to 5pm (Feb to Oct, with finals Nov) at various venues.
+It happens online on the last Sunday of every month from 1pm to 5pm (Feb to Oct, with finals Nov).

-All Junior Players are welcome to enter their relevant division - Over 10 or Under 10.
-There are Gold, Silver and Bronze trophies for each division at each monthly event.
+All Junior Players are welcome to enter their relevant age division - Over 10 or Under 10.

 The RJ Shield events are the longest running series of junior chess tournaments in Australia.
 They were first started by Hilda O'Callaghan in 1994 and known simply as "Novice Tournaments".
 They were later named after legendary International Master and former Australian Chess Champion, Robert Jamieson.

 Robert is still involved with these events; if you start playing in RJ Shields you might just be lucky enough to meet him one day!